node-red/node-red.github.io/docs/getting-started/upgrading.md

     sudo npm cache clean
     sudo npm install -g --unsafe-perm node-red

-To check for outdated nodes that are installed in the user directory you can:
+To check for, and re-install outdated nodes that are installed in the user directory you have two options:

+Use the `Manage Pallete` menu from within node-red's editor UI.
+You can then remove, add, and also update nodes.
+Or via the command-line as follows;

     cd ~/.node-red
     npm outdated

 This will print a list of nodes that can be updated.
-To update them you can then run:
+To re-install the latest node version you can then run:

-    npm update              # to update all nodes, or npm update foo          # to only update a node called foo
+    npm install foo          # to re-install the latest version of a node called foo

 You will then need to stop and restart Node-RED.